Lriley0310/Portfolio/Encryption and Decryption/readme.md

     pip isntall cryptography

 ## Usage
-1. Generate Key:
+1. Generate Key:<br>
-    To generate a secure key and save it to a specified file:
+    To generate a secure key and save it to a specified file:<br>
         python main.py generate_key --key keyfile.key

-2. Encrypt File:
+2. Encrypt File:<br>
-    To Encrypt a specified file using the generated key (the original message will be deleted after encryption!):
+    To Encrypt a specified file using the generated key (the original message will be deleted after encryption!):<br>
         python main.py encrypt --file [file name] --key keyfile.key

-3. Decrypt Files:
+3. Decrypt Files:<br>
-    To decrypt the file that you previously encrypted:
+    To decrypt the file that you previously encrypted:<br>
         python main.py decrypt --file [file name].enc --key keyfile.key